surajkr1/YTVideoDownloader/README.md

 -Type 1080p for 1080p Quality.
 -Like this you can enter any quality of youtube videos that videos supports.
 - Click on Download Video Button.

--A dialog will ask for Save Video location.Goto folder where you want to Save your downloaded Youtube Videos.
+- A dialog will ask for Save Video location.Goto folder where you want to Save your downloaded Youtube Videos.

--Then,Video Downloading will start wait for sometime.
+Then,Video Downloading will start wait for sometime.

--Your Video will be downloaded.
+Your Video will be downloaded.

 While Downloading only audio.
 Give URL Only and click on Download Audio Only Button.